osmandapp/docs/content/osmand/search/search-poi.md

 ![Search POI Android](/assets/images/search/poi_search_android.png) ![Search POI iOS](/assets/images/search/poi_search_ios.png)

 Tapping to "{% data variables.android-values.shared_string_show_on_map %}" button allows [to show search results on the map like POI-overlay](/osmand/map/point-layers-on-map#points-of-interest-poi).
-It will be ease to find your places on the map, you can write search word on searching field or click to "x" for stopping your search and switch off POI-overlay.
+It will be easy to find your places on the map, you can write search word on searching field or click to "x" for stopping your search and switch off POI-overlay.

-Enable / disable points of interest of **selected** type on the map:
+Enable / disable POI layer on the map:

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.layer_poi %}